quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Use of IPv6 Flow-Label and Migration {#ipv6-flow-label}

 Endpoints that send data using IPv6 SHOULD apply an IPv6 flow label in compliance with {{!RFC6437}}, unless the local API does not allow setting IPv6 flow labels.

-The IPv6 flow label SHOULD be a pseudo-random function of the source and destination addresses, source and destination UDP ports, and the Destination Connection ID field.
-The flow label generation MUST be designed to minimize the chances of linkability with a previously used flow label, as a stable flow label would enable correlating activity on multiple paths; see
+The flow label generation MUST be designed to minimize the chances of linkability with a previously used flow label, as a stable flow label would enable correlating activity on multiple paths; see {{migration-linkability}}.
-{{migration-linkability}}.

-A possible implementation is to compute the flow label as a cryptographic hash function of the source and destination addresses, source and destination UDP ports, Destination Connection ID field, and a local secret.
+{{?RFC6437}} suggests deriving values using a pseudorandom function to generate flow labels.
+Including the Destination Connection ID field in addition to source and destination addresses when generating flow labels ensures that changes are synchronized with changes in other observable identifiers.
+A cryptographic hash function that combines these inputs with a local secret is one way this might be implemented.

 # Connection Termination {#termination}